 David Bendix Nielsen (b.
 1993) is a Danish/Hungarian organist based in Copenhagen.
 He is educated from the Royal Danish Academy of Music and the Hochschule für Musik und Theater Hamburg with professor Bine Bryndorf, Hans Fagius and Wolfgang Zerer.
 He debuted as a soloist in October 2019 with a virtuoso program and performance.

-David is the organist of St. Mark’s Church in Copenhagen and has previously held positions in some of the most important churches in Denmark; Roskilde Cathedral with its world renowned historic Raphaëlis Organ from the 16th century, as well as Holmens Church, the church of the Royal Navy.
-Besides playing he is teaching at the Royal Danish Academy of Music.
+David is the organist of St. Mark’s Church in Copenhagen and has previously held assistant positions in some of the most important churches in Denmark; Roskilde Cathedral with its world renowned historic Raphaëlis Organ from the 16th century, as well as Holmens Church, the church of the Royal Navy.
+Besides his career as a performer he is teaching organ at the Church Music School of Zealand.